A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Introduction

-A possible approach to account for the interdependence between the flow field of the region of interest and the one of the remaining circulation is to rely on geometric multiscale modeling \cite{quarteroni2016geometric}.
-The specific region of interest (a vessel or a heart chamber) is represented by a 3D model while the remaining part of the circulation is addressed by means of models characterized by a lower geometric dimension, as 0D \cite{Blanco_2010, shi2006numerical, quarteroni2016geometric, milivsic2004analysis, kim2009coupling} or 1D \cite{quarteroni2016geometric, van2011pulse, formaggia2003one, formaggia2001coupling} models.
-Specifically, with 0D models we refer to lumped-parameter models where the dependence on the spatial coordinates is completely neglected, and a uniform spatial distribution of pressures and flowrates in a specific compartment is assumed \cite{quarteroni2016geometric, shi2011review}.
+A possible approach to account for the coupling between the flow field of the region of interest and the one of the remaining circulation is the geometric multiscale modeling \cite{quarteroni2016geometric}.
+The specific region of interest (a vessel or one of the heart chambers) is represented by a 3D model, while the remaining part of the circulation is simulated by models featuring a lower geometric dimension, as 0D \cite{Blanco_2010, shi2006numerical, quarteroni2016geometric, milivsic2004analysis, kim2009coupling} or 1D \cite{quarteroni2016geometric, van2011pulse, formaggia2003one, formaggia2001coupling} models.
+With the term 0D models, we refer to lumped-parameter models where the dependence on the spatial coordinates is completely neglected, and a uniform spatial distribution of pressures and flowrates in any specific compartment is assumed \cite{quarteroni2016geometric, shi2011review}.

-The blood flow is modeled by the incompressible Navier-Stokes (NS) equations in an Arbitrary Lagrangian Eulerian (ALE) formulation to account for the moving boundary, whereas the AV and MV are immersed in the domain by the Resistive Immersed Implicit Surface (RIIS) method \cite{Fedele_RIIS, Fumagalli2020}.
-In order to account for the transitional flow regime, the Variational Multiscale - Large Eddy Simulation (VMS-LES) turbulence model is considered \cite{bazilevs_2007,DF_2015, ZDMQ_2020}, which also acts as a stabilization method for the CFD numerical scheme.
-The motion of the wall is derived from an EM simulation on the left ventricle (LV) \cite{RSAFDQ_I_2020, RSAFDQ_II_2020} and then extended to the whole boundary of the domain of interest by means of an original preprocessing procedure, suitably considering a volume-based definition of the displacement of the left atrium (LA).
+We model the blood flow by the incompressible Navier-Stokes (NS) equations in an Arbitrary Lagrangian Eulerian (ALE) formulation to account for the moving boundary, whereas the AV and MV are immersed in the domain by the Resistive Immersed Implicit Surface (RIIS) method \cite{Fedele_RIIS, Fumagalli2020}.
+In order to account for the transitional flow regime, the Variational Multiscale - Large Eddy Simulation (VMS-LES) turbulence model is considered \cite{bazilevs_2007,DF_2015, ZDMQ_2020}.
+This model has the advantage of acting also as a stabilization method for the CFD numerical scheme.
+The motion of the wall is derived from an EM simulation on the left ventricle (LV) \cite{REGAZZONI2022111083, REGAZZONI2022111083} and then extended to the whole boundary of the domain of interest by means of an original preprocessing procedure, suitably considering a volume-based definition of the displacement of the left atrium (LA).
 By prescribing the EM-based velocity at the endocardial wall, we enforce a one-way (kinematic) coupling condition between EM and CFD in the LV.
-Furthermore, to address the interdependence between the fluid dynamics of the LH and the remaining cardiovascular system, we couple the 3D CFD model to the lumped-parameter (0D) model proposed in \cite{RSAFDQ_I_2020, RSAFDQ_II_2020} representing the whole cardiovascular system.
+Furthermore, to address the interdependence between the fluid dynamics of the LH and the remaining cardiovascular system, we couple the 3D CFD model to the lumped-parameter (0D) model proposed in \cite{REGAZZONI2022111083} representing the whole cardiovascular system.